Sermon: The Sovereignty of God (Part Eight)

-Isn't His will that we be conformed to His image?
+Is it not His will that we be conformed to His image?
 So He invites us into His presence in order to give us access to Him so that being conformed to His will, being conformed to His image, is exceedingly easier than it would be if we were distant from Him.
 He invites us right into His presence.

 So, if our will matches His will, we will receive what we ask for.
-But if they do not match, our request doesn't have a chance of the proverbial snowfall in you-know-where.
+But if they do not match, our request does not have a chance of the proverbial snowfall in you-know-where.
 Granting such a request would be outside the parameters of God's love and outside the parameters of His wisdom, and He will never grant something that He has determined is outside His purpose, and is outside of that for which He is preparing you and me.

-Man's destiny is in HIS hands, and we share that, only in that we have the opportunity—we individually have the opportunity—to refuse to accept Him as God over our life.
+Man's destiny is in His hands, and we share that, only in that we have the opportunity—we individually have the opportunity—to refuse to accept Him as God over our life.

 John 1:12 But as many as received him, to them He gave power to become the sons of God, even to them that believe on his name.

 As we showed in the last sermon, He is the one who gave us the power to believe.

 John 1:13 Which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.

 There it is.
 That is what determines man's destiny.
 We can add to these things, like Romans 8:29—"It is God who foreknew us," and it is God, right in that context, who said that He is going to take us right on to glorification.